 While we’ve heard of an expat that was mugged and beaten, Lisbon feels like a safe city to me.
 Just remember, this is a touristic hotspot, so you have to be careful with your belongings, especially when you are on a crowded street or using the public transport.

 Public Transportation And Walkability

-Fortunately also, Lisbon is a very walkable city, if you don’t mind going up and down the steep cobblestone streets, and it is a relatively small city, so you can reach most areas within the city center in 40-60 minutes by foot.
+Fortunately, Lisbon is a very walkable city, if you don’t mind going up and down the steep cobblestone streets, and it is a relatively small city, so you can reach most areas within the city center in 40-60 minutes by foot.

-I just wish Lisbon’s local government would improve the status of the bike lanes and encourage people to ride a bike.
+Perhaps it would be also a good idea if Lisbon’s local government would improve the status of the bike lanes and encourage people to ride a bike.
 When I was here for Web Summit, I heard the mayor of Lisbon bragging about how green Lisbon was and how good its public transportation system was.
 Unfortunately, the reality we have experienced is different.

 Tourism And Gentrification